-The UKRI Policy Internships Scheme provides the opportunity for PhD students funded by the research councils of UK Research and Innovation to work for three months in one of a selected group of highly influential policy organisations.
+The UKRI Policy Internships Scheme provides an opportunity for UKRI-funded doctoral students to undertake a three-month placement at one of a selected group of influential policy organisations.

-The Hosting Partners for this year’s competition round are listed on the UKRI website page along with further information on the scheme, documentation and guidance for applicants.
+The host partners for this year’s round are listed on the UKRI website along with further information on the scheme, documentation and guidance for applicants.

 Eligibility

-This scheme is open to PhD students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC).
-Internships will take place during 2024 and students must be able to start their internship before the end of their funded period of study.
+This scheme is open to PhD students funded by the Research Councils of UK Research and Innovation, including ESRC WRDTP cohorts.
+Internships will take place during 2026 and students must be able to start their internship before the end of their funded period of study.

 NERC currently coordinates the scheme on behalf of UKRI and any enquiries should be directed to the NERC Talent and Skills team at researchcareers@nerc.ukri.org in the first instance.